 Bitcoin Loophole scam details

 So, is there any Bitcoin Loophole?
 Is there any possibility that you can turn $250 into $13,000 profit within 24 hours?
 Can you guarantee any profit in Bitcoin trading?

-There is no holy grail in trading, therefor there is no secret into Bitcoin Loophole.
+There is no holy grail in trading, therefore there is no secret into Bitcoin Loophole.
 Bitcoin Loophole and Bitcoin Code are SCAM, fake!
-In order to be able to turn $250 into $13,000 profit you have to take massive risk.
+In order to be able to turn $250 into $13,000 profit, you have to take a massive risk.

-These websites connecting traders into brokers only aim to make their income from affiliate and lead gen results, therefor they don’t much mind whether they make money or not.
+These websites connecting traders into brokers only aim to make their income from affiliate and lead gen results, therefore they don’t much mind whether they make money or not.
 Essentially speaking they can just short one trader and long the other one in order to make money for one and lose money for another.
-This method among Forex brokers is referred as an arbitrage (not quite full meaning of arbitrage) or abuser strategy.
+The name of this method among Forex brokers is "arbitrage" (not quite full meaning of arbitrage) or abuser strategy.
 Especially introducing brokers and affiliates of some CySEC Forex Brokers used attract novice traders between 2014-2016, when trading bonuses were common in Forex industry.

-A factor traders are missing with these introducer scams, is the fact that they actually are not involved with actual bitcoin trading, but rather CFD trading, often with market maker CFD brokers.
-These brokers make their money when their investors are losing money, therefor, playing with odds, they pay CPA (Cost per Acquisition).
+Traders are missing the fact that these introducer scams have nothing to do with Bitcoin.
+They are often about binary options and unregulated CFD trading.
+These brokers make their money when their investors are losing money, therefore, playing with odds, they pay CPA (Cost per Acquisition).
 For every funded account the broker would pay the introducing affiliate a certain amount of commission between $150 - $600.

 How to avoid Bitcoin Trader Scams

 Those traders considering to give their money to anyone claiming to have a successful trading strategy should always ask for a historical performance.
 Check the details of the statements.
-If you see the accounts being doubled with a few entries do not proceed with that fund manager.
+Do not trust any fund manager who shows you accounts with 100% profit with a few entries.
 He is a scam fund manager!